geoscixyz/gpg/content/seismic/refraction/seismic_raw_refraction_data.rst

 .. figure:: ./images/refract.jpg
 	:align: center

 Of course energy is both **reflected** and **refracted**, so ground motion detected at a geophone is a caused by the combination of direct, refracted and reflected energy arriving at the geophone's location.
-The different types of energy are distinguishable only because they have travelled along different pathways.
+The different types of energy are distinguishable only because they have traveled along different pathways.
 Refraction surveying takes advantage of the fact that refracted waves arrive before reflected energy, so long as the geophone is at a great enough distance from the shot point.

 Signals that get recorded